 The Congressional Crohn's and Colitis Caucus is a bi-partisan group of Members of Congress that work together to raise awareness of Inflammatory Bowel Diseases (IBD), support IBD medical research, and protect patient access to care.
 The Caucus is led in the House by Representative Nita Lowey (D-NY-17).

 Access to Care

-Hope for more effective treatments and a cure for inflammatory bowel diseases (IBD) lies in biomedical research sponsored by the National Institutes of Health (NIH).
-CCFA joins with other patient organizations and medical societies in recommending a meaningful funding increase for the NIH.
-The NIH facilitates expanded basic, clinical, and genetic research for IBD.
-CCFA also recommends a corresponding increase for the National Institute of Diabetes and Digestive and Kidney Diseases, the leading institution for IBD research at NIH.
-Percentage to be determined.
+Hope for more effective treatments and a cure for IBD lies in biomedical research.
+CCFA joins other stakeholders in recommending $34.5 billion for the National Institutes of Health NIH) in FY17 as well as an increase for the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the lead institute for IBD research at NIH.